Young woman wearing a baggy long sleeve jumper meets with her doctor.

 Mental health: attempted suicide while under the care of community services

-Area of improvement 1
+Area for improvement 1

 Making information about service users easily available and accessible across providers to support effective initial engagement and decision making.

-Area of improvement 2
+Area for improvement 2

 Early exploration of adjustments that individual service users might need to engage in the triage and referral processes.

-Area of improvement 3
+Area for improvement 3

 Staff knowledge and insight into how community mental health services can support service users who may require prescription medication and who use drugs and/or alcohol.

-Area of improvement 4
+Area for improvement 4

 Organisational support for protected time, resources and assistance for staff to mitigate and respond to the distress and demands they experience in their role.